-Our assessment of capital adequacy begins with our risk appetite and risk management framework.
+Our assessment of capital adequacy begins with our board-approved risk appetite and risk management framework.
 This framework provides for the identification, measurement and management of material risks.
 For more information on our capital adequacy risk appetite and risk management framework, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2020 Form 10-K.

 Under the FRB's Tailoring Rules, Category IV firms, such as us, are subject to biennial supervisory stress testing and are exempt from company-run stress testing and related disclosure requirements.
 The FRB supervises Category IV firms on an ongoing basis, including evaluation of the capital adequacy and capital planning processes during off-cycle years.
-We are also required to develop, maintain and submit an annual capital plan for review and approval by our board of directors (or one of its committees), as well as FR Y-14 reporting requirements.
+We are also required to develop, maintain and submit to the FRB an annual capital plan, which must be reviewed and approved by our board of directors or one of its committees.
 On April 2, 2021, we submitted our 2021 Capital Plan to the FRB under the FRB's 2021 CCAR process.
 For more information, see the "Tailoring of Prudential Requirements" section in item 1 of our 2020 Form 10-K.